WoodsTechnicalSolutions/etinker/README.md

 #### Toolchain Boards

 These boards allow building toolchains in the same manner as a higher level board.
-The configuratoin files for crosstool-ng reside with the toolchain boards.
+The configuration files for crosstool-ng reside with the toolchain boards.
 This concept is useful for testing new and/or variant toolchains.

-- aarch64-cortexa53-linux-gnu [layerscape]
+- aarch64-cortexa53-linux-gnu [layerscape, meson]
 - arm-none-eabi
 - arm-none-eabihf [ek-tm4c123gxl, ek-tm4c1294xl, nrf52840-dongle]
 - arm-cortexa5-linux-gnueabihf [sama5]